 On 1 September 2015, Ismayilova was sentenced to 7.5 years in jail after the Baku Court of Grave Crimes convicted her on charges of embezzlement, illegal entrepreneurship, tax evasion, and abuse of office.
 The Sport for Rights Coalition and many IFEX members publicly condemned the sentence.

-On 8 April 2016, it was announced that Ismayilova would receive the 2016 UNESCO/Guillermo Cano World Press Freedom Prize – to be awarded at the World Press Freedom Day celebration in Finland.
+On 3 May 2016, Ismayilova received the 2016 UNESCO/Guillermo Cano World Press Freedom Prize.
 The prize honours those who have made "an outstanding contribution to the defence and, or promotion of press freedom anywhere in the world, and especially when this has been achieved in the face of danger."
 Previous laureates include Mazen Darwish, Ahmet Şık and Reeyot Alemu.
+Unable to attend the award because of travel restrictions, her mother came in her place and read out her daughter's defiant statement in which she called on everyone to "Stand up for the truth, and dare to ask questions and be critically minded".

 Prior to the news of her release, the Sport for Rights Coalition organised a global action to mark her 40th birthday on 27 May 2016, in 40 cities around the world.
 Gatherings still went forward, and participants celebrated Ismayilova's release, calling for her full acquittal and the release of Azerbaijan's dozens of remaining political prisoners.